“ I knew when I met you an adventure was going to happen.”

 Tips and gratuities to staff are prohibited.
 Allowing them would create a dynamic that we are uncomfortable with.
 Some of our parents are stretching their budgets in order to make tuition payments.
 Nobody should be made to feel uncomfortable by the exchange of money during the last hours of a camp session.
 If parents mention wanting to show you their appreciation for a job well done, encourage them to make a contribution to the Night Eagle Campership Fund or to the camp library.
 Their donations will then be fully acknowledged by the camp office.

 Our role as caretakers and nurturers of the campers is a very serious one, and we will accept no improper conduct.
 Parents have chosen Night Eagle as a safe place for their children, and we must not disappoint them.
 You may be dismissed from work for any of the following reasons:

 Actions that jeopardize the physical or emotional safety of the campers or staff.

 Use of illegal drugs or misuse of alcohol.

 Staff members are encouraged to ask questions and seek advice.
 Throughout the summer, the director will meet, both formally and informally, to check in with you and review your work in camp.
 Evaluation will include such items as providing a positive role model for the campers, enforcing safety rules, using appropriate teaching techniques, encouraging camper growth, etc.

 When do I need to be at camp?

 Counselors need to be at camp for Staff Week, which begins with dinner on Sunday,

-June 21.
-It's an important time because the kind of community the staff establishes will greatly influence the kind of community the camp becomes as the campers join and begin to work and live with you.
-In addition to setting up tipis, we spend time in discussions and training sessions.
+the week before campers arrive.
+Staff Week is an important time because the kind of community the staff establishes will greatly influence the kind of community the camp becomes as the campers join and begin to work and live with you.
+In addition to setting up tipis and preparing camp for the summer, we spend time in discussions and training sessions.
 There are always plenty to do in preparation for the campers' arrival.